Update on 07 July 2018

 5. La Tomatina

 La Tomatina is a famous fun festival, takes place in Valencia, Spain, though there is no significant history of how the Tomatina festival started.
 Since 1944, this tomato fight festival has been taken place in Bunol and for having no religious significance was banned during a great deal of the Franco years.
 However, the war of tomato starts in the festival day’s morning.
 Several small trucks filled with tomatoes go inside the town and releasing the tomatoes on the ground is the signal of the party’s beginning.

 Country: The United Kingdom, Month: August

 Notting Hill Carnival is a festival where everyone is a dancer, even who never dance.
 People, who take part in the carnival, take long preparation.
 It is one of the most popular summer festivals in London.
 Since 1966 on the streets of Notting Hill, this annual event has been taken place in London for two days during the Summer Bank holiday of August and preceding Sunday.

 After learning about all these festivals, by now you must have decided where to go in August.

-Read more from our Leisure category.
+Read more from our Festivals category.

 Since you’re here… if you like this post or somewhat like this post, even don’t like this post leave a comment so we can improve.